ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

   * This is particularly useful for external repos such as Fast RTPS where old commits may get pushed to the master branch overnight, and are difficult to spot in the GitHub UI.

-* Times displayed at the top of jenkins jobs are in UTC.
+* Times displayed at the top of Jenkins jobs are in UTC.
 You can convert the times with e.g.:

   * https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=when+it's+9:25:12+PM+UTC+time+pst